-Sherry Killam is a Mojave Desert artist/writer who uses visual art and story telling to explore angles, layers, slices, and facets of the reality illusion we humans seem to share.
+Sherry Killam is a Mojave Desert artist/writer who uses visual and literary arts to explore angles, layers, slices, and facets of the reality illusion we humans seem to share.

 Sherry finds inspiration in the surreal shapes of ancient boulder-beings and prickly plants of the Joshua Tree National Park.
-Her years working with children in public schools feed her need to focus on the basics, the dynamic relationships between the parts and the whole of everything.
+Her time with children in public schools nurtures her need to focus on the basics, the dynamic relationships between the parts and the whole of everything.

 Her colorful paintings, digital art, and photography depict a fleeting point of view, often with multiple interpretations.
 The poetry and stories are always from someone’s real life memories.